LukasReschke/OpenCloudMeshSpecification/source/index.md

 - `ocs`: Array that contains the whole response
     - `meta`: Array that contains meta information
         - `status`: The status of the response, either "ok" or "fail".
 MUST be "ok" if statuscode is set to 200, "fail" otherwise.
-        - `statuscode`: The OCS status code of the response, everything except 200 MUST be handled as failure.
+        - `statuscode`: The OCS status code of the response.
+200 indicates a successful response.
         - `message`: An optional message that MAY contain a status message, such as a error message.
     - `data`: Array that contains the actual response, content of the array depends completely on the endpoint.

 <aside class="notice">
 The statuscode returned in the OCS response MAY differ by the HTTP status code.
 In the following module specifications the returned OCS and HTTP status codes are specified.
-In case of a fatal server error a 5xx error code is acceptable.
+It is encouraged to use restful status codes and use the same OCS and HTTP status code.
 </aside>

 # Authentication